EboveR/TaskLibrary-master/ioTasks/LongestWord/description.md

 # Longest Word From The Input

 The task has to output the longest word from the input.
-If there are words that are the same length, return the first word from the string with that length.
+If there are words that are the same length, return the first word from the string with that length...

 **For example:**
 - Input: "Hello World"